-Wake up call.
-The COVID-19 is revealing an ugly truth.
-It is cruel to people with underlying health conditions and age and less cruel to healthy or younger people.
+The ongoing variants of COVID are revealing an ugly truth.
+They are cruel to people with underlying health conditions and age and less cruel to healthy or younger people.
 We can’t roll back the years, but we do have control over our health starting today.
 In many cases poor health is not necessarily our destiny.
 Think of health as an investment in aging with vigor and strength.
 We can do a lot to mitigate disease risk to ourselves.
 The younger we start, the better we age.
 Starting today is good.

 Our Standard American Diet (SAD) over time has presented us with more and more opportunities to eat abundantly.
 Restaurant portions are large.
 Many processed foods provide little nutrient density, but are calorie dense featuring ingredients, like sugar, fat and salt.
 We are hard wired to desire foods with these ingredients.
 They taste good.
 Adults and children see thousands of food ads every year nudging our appetites in the wrong direction.

 Decision: Would you want calorie density or nutrient density?
 For example: potato chips vs. blueberries.
 One ounce of potato chips equals 140 calories (fat and salt).
 Five ounces (1-3/4 cups) fresh blueberries also equal 140 calories (rich in vitamins, antioxidants, minerals, no fat or salt).
 Which would you pick?